russinnes/ASUS-RT-N600-OpenWRT/README.md

 A google search of Asus firmware restoration, using their tool will point you to it.
-Essentially, set a static IP in the 192.168.1.10+ range, power on the device while holding reset (LED will flash), then run the restore tool, selecting the image you want to flash (in this case, the OpenWTF .squashfs sysupgrade image for most folks).
+Essentially, set a static IP in the 192.168.1.10+ range, power on the device while holding reset (LED will flash), then run the restore tool, selecting the image you want to flash (in this case, the OpenWRT .squashfs sysupgrade image for most folks).

 Everything is working except for the 5g WiFi LED.
 I'll keep plugging away at it.